 Students in kindergarten through fourth grade may not bring to school a cell phone or other device capable of sending/receiving messages or calls except in unique circumstances that must be discussed with the principal before the student brings the device.
 Students in grades five through eight may bring a cell phone to school, but it must be turned off and handed to the student's teacher at the beginning of the school day.
-The teacher will return cell phones to students at the end of the school day.
+The teacher will store the cell phone in a safe location and return cell phones to students at the end of the school day.

-Students are not permitted to wear smart watches that are connected to a message transmitting device or bring to school any other device that is capable of transmitting messages.
+Students are not permitted to wear smart watches that are connected to a message transmitting device or bring to school any other device that is capable of transmitting messages or connecting to the internet.